-- 16. If both women, and a subset of men (those who self-identify as "transgender, nonbinary, or intersex") are at increased risk of harm from being housed with men, the solution cannot be to lower the vulnerability of that subset of men by increasing the vulnerability of women. - 17.
-Under S.B.
-132, any man who claims a "transgender, nonbinary, or intersex" "identity" may state his "housing preference" for a women's facility and that preference must be granted unless CDCR can certify a "specific and articulable basis" for denying his housing preference, without relying on the factual bases that explain why men are a danger when housed with vulnerable women.
-That is, men's anatomy, genitalia, physical characteristics, and physiology all differentiate men as a class from women as a class and directly impact the fact that women suffer violence and subjugation imposed by men on the basis of sex yet S.B.
-132 expressly forbids taking men's physiology into account when CDCR considers whether to deny a man transfer to a women's facility due to "management or security concerns." - 18.
+- discrimination on the basis of belonging in the class of humans who are of the female sex, and such harms are inflicted upon women overwhelmingly by men (humans of the male sex). - 3 16.
+If both women, and a subset of men (those who self-identify as "transgender, 4 nonbinary, or intersex") are at increased risk of harm from being housed with men, the solution 5 cannot be to lower the vulnerability of that subset of men by increasing the vulnerability of women.

+17. Under S.B.
+132, any man who claims a "transgender, nonbinary, or intersex" 6 7 "identity" may state his "housing preference" for a women's facility and that preference must be 8 granted unless CDCR can certify a "specific and articulable basis" for denying his housing 9 preference, without relying on the factual bases that explain why men are a danger when housed 10 with vulnerable women.
+That is, men's anatomy, genitalia, physical characteristics, and physiology all differentiate men as a class from women as a class and directly impact the fact that women suffer 11 12 violence and subjugation imposed by men on the basis of sex - yet S.B.
+132 expressly forbids taking 13 men's physiology into account when CDCR considers whether to deny a man transfer to a women's facility due to "management or security concerns."
+14

+- 15 18.
 Further, because S.B.
-132 forbids CDCR from denying a man's housing preference based on, inter alia, "sexual orientation" without defining that term (Cal.
+132 forbids CDCR from denying a man's housing preference 16 based on, inter alia, "sexual orientation" without defining that term (Cal.
 Pen.
-Code § 2606(b)-(c)), S.B.
-132 prevents CDCR from taking into account the probability of harm to women's safety and dignity by housing with women male offenders with paraphilias such as transvestic fetishism, autogynephilia, pedophilia, or other paraphilias that some consider to be sexual "orientations." but that present inherent risks of sexual offenses against women are urho, - 19.
+Code § 2606(b)-(c)), 17 S.B.
+132 prevents CDCR from taking into account the probability of harm to women's safety and 18 dignity by housing with women male offenders with paraphilias such as transvestic fetishism, 19 autogynephilia, pedophilia, or other paraphilias that some consider to be sexual "orientations." but 20 that present inherent risks of sexual offenses against women. - 19.
 By specifically forbidding CDCR from relying on "discriminatory" reasons to justify refusal to accommodate an inmate's housing preference, with discriminatory defined to include "a factor present among other people incarcerated at the preferred type of facility" (Cal.
 Pen.
-Code § 2606(b)-(c)), SB 132 precludes CDCR from refusing men's housing preference based on, inter alia, an inmate's mental illness, or conviction history, regardless of whether such factors may indicate a specific, articulable reason why an individual inmate poses a particular threat to women. - 20.
+Code § 2606(b)-(c)), SB 132 precludes CDCR from refusing men's housing preference based on, inter alia, an inmate's mental illness, or conviction history, regardless of whether such factors may indicate a specific, articulable reason why an individual inmate poses a particular threat to women.

+28 20.
 S.B.
 132 effectively eliminates women-only correctional facilities in California, leaving incarcerated women at unnecessarily increased risk of physical and sexual violence and reduced opportunity for rehabilitation.
 Because few women desire to be housed in a men's facility, while hundreds and potentially thousands of men desire to be housed with women, the result of S.B.
 132 is to transform the California prison system from being sex-separated with facilities for men, and facilities for women, to a system comprised of men's facilities, and mixed-sex facilities.